Raymond Scott: Middle career

-In 1950 Scott composed his first—and only known—classical work, entitled Suite for Violin and Piano.
+In 1950, Scott composed his first—and only known—classical work, entitled Suite for Violin and Piano.
 The five-movement suite was performed at Carnegie Hall on February 7, 1950, by violinist Arnold Eidus and pianist Carlo Bussotti, who recorded the work.)

 In 1958, while serving as an A&R director for Everest, Scott produced singer Gloria Lynne's album Miss Gloria Lynne.
 The sidemen included many of the same session players (e.g., Milt Hinton, Sam Taylor, George Duvivier, Harry "Sweets" Edison, Eddie Costa, Kenny Burrell, Wild Bill Davis) who participated in Scott's 1959 Secret 7 recording project.

 Electronics and research

 Scott, who attended Brooklyn Technical High School, was an electronic music pioneer and adventurous sound engineer.
 During the 1930s and 1940s, many of his band's recording sessions found the bandleader in the control room, monitoring and adjusting the acoustics, often by revolutionary means.
 As Gert-Jan Blom and Jeff Winner wrote, "Scott sought to master all aspects of sound capture and manipulation.
 His special interest in the technical aspects of recording, combined with the state-of-the-art facilities at his disposal, provided him with enormous hands-on experience as an engineer."

-In 1946, he established Manhattan Research, a division of Raymond Scott Enterprises.
-As well as designing audio devices for personal use, Manhattan Research provided customers with sales and service for a variety of devices, including components such as ring modulators, wave, tone, and envelope shapers, modulators, and filters.
+In 1946, he established Manhattan Research Incorporated.
+As well as designing electronic audio devices for personal use, over the years Scott sold and supported a number of related projects, including components such as ring modulators, wave, tone, and envelope shapers, modulators, and filters.
 Of interest were the "keyboard theremin", "chromatic electronic drum generators", and "circle generators".
 Scott described Manhattan Research as "More than a think factory—a dream center where the excitement of tomorrow is made available today."
 Bob Moog, developer of the Moog Synthesizer, met Scott in the 1950s, designed circuits for him in the 1960s, and considered him an important influence.

-Relying on several instruments of his invention, such as the Clavivox and Electronium, Scott recorded futuristic electronic compositions for use in television and radio commercials and records of electronic music.
+Relying on several instruments of his own invention, such as the Clavivox and Electronium, Scott recorded futuristic electronic compositions for use in television and radio commercials and records of electronic music.
 A series of three albums designed to lull infants to sleep, his work Soothing Sounds for Baby was released in 1964 with the Gesell Institute of Child Development.
 The public showed little interest in it.
 But Manhattan Research provided ear-catching sonic textures for commercials.

 Scott developed some of the first devices capable of producing a series of electronic tones automatically in sequence.
 He credited himself as the inventor of the polyphonic sequencer.
 His electromechanical devices, some with motors moving photocells past lights, bore little resemblance to the all-electronic sequencers of the late Sixties.
 He began working on a machine he said could compose by artificial intelligence.
 The Electronium, as Scott called it, with its array of knobs, buttons, and patch panels is considered the first self-composing synthesizer.